ibm-cloud-docs/assistant/dialog-runtime.md

 1. If disambiguation is still not triggered, it might be that the confidence scores for the nodes are not as close in value as you thought.

-    You can get information about the intents, entities, and other properties that are returned for certain user inputs.
+    - To get a list of the intents that meet the disambiguation threshold for a given user input, you can use the following SpEL expression in the text response of a node.

+      ```json
+      The following intents meet the disambiguation threshold: <? intents.filter("x", "x.confidence > intents[0].confidence * 0.55") ?>
+      ```
+      {: codeblock}

+      This expression gets the confidence score of the first intent in the array of intents that are recognized in the user input.
+It then multiplies the confidence score of the top intent by 0.55 to get the confidence threshold that must be met by other intents in the array for disambiguation to occur.
+Lastly, it filters the intents array to include only those intents with confidence scores above the threshold.

+      The array that is returned by this expression gives you an idea of which and how many intents would be included as disambiguation options if each intent were used in a dialog node condition of a node that was enabled for disambiguation.
+Add the expression to a node that you know will be triggered by your test input.

+      For more details about the `JSONArray.filter` method used in the expression, see [Expression language methods](/docs/services/assistant?topic=assistant-dialog-methods#dialog-methods-array-filter).

-    - To see the confidence scores of the intents that were detected in user input, temporarily add `<? intents ?>` to the end of the node response for a node that you know will be triggered.
+    - To see the confidence scores of all the intents that are detected in the user input, temporarily add `<? intents ?>` to the end of the node response for a node that you know will be triggered.

       This SpEL expression shows the intents that were detected in the user input as an array.
 The array includes the intent name and the level of confidence that your assistant has that the intent reflects the user's intended goal.